Hungarian Rugby League Federation

 The Hungarian Rugby League Federation (Magyar Ligarögbi Szövetség) was established as a nonprofit non-governmental organisation in 2013 by three Hungarians: Zsolt Lukács, Zsolt Habóczki and Bálint Mézes.

 Description

 In 2013, it became a member of the Rugby League European Federation with Observer status.

 It organises the national team's matches, events and training sessions.

 The organisation currently has two officials: Zsolt Lukács (match official) and Bálint Mézes (Trainer).

+In June 2026, the federation had its observer member status of International Rugby League withdrawn.